zmahfuz0613/css-animations-lesson/README.md

 ### Learning Objectives

 - Understand how traditional hand-drawn keyframe animation and CSS animation relate
-- Use the `transition` property to animate elements
+- Use the `animation` property to animate elements
 - Use the `transform` property to change elements
 - Recognize the different values for the `transform` property and see what they do
 - Recognize the parts of keyframe syntax